MicrosoftDocs/SupportArticles-docs/support/system-center/scom/remove-duplicate-management-pack-aliases.md

 ---
 # Remove duplicate Management pack aliases

-This article describes the procedure to remove duplicate management pack aliases before upgrading to System Center Operations Manager 2019 UR4.
+With System Center Operations Manager 2019 UR4 and 2022 RTM, System Center Operations Manager management pack reference aliases are case-sensitive and will create only unique aliases.
+As a result, System Center Operations Manager update rollup upgrades or version upgrades will fail in an environment where duplicate management pack reference aliases are already present.

-## Prerequisites
+This article helps remove the duplicate management pack reference aliases (if present) so that System Center Operations Manager update rollup upgrades or version upgrades complete successfully.

 Ensure to remove all duplicate management pack aliases before you upgrade to System Center Operations Manager 2019 UR4.

 ## Detect duplicate management pack aliases